AndriyGo/SmartLogMacro/README.md

 ## ☕️ Support

-Enjoying SmartLog?
+Enjoying SmartLogMacro?
 You can [buy me a coffee](https://www.buymeacoffee.com/andriyGo) to support continued development 💙

 ## 📄 License

-SmartLog is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+SmartLogMacro is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 You are free to use, modify, and distribute this software in compliance with the terms of the license.

-See the [LICENSE](LICENSE) file for full details.
+See the [LICENSE](LICENSE.txt) file for full details.